 WHO declares mpox a global public health emergency

-Officials say new fast-spreading variant detected in Democratic Republic of Congo and neighbouring countries.
+Officials say a new fast-spreading variant has been detected in the Democratic Republic of Congo and neighbouring countries.

 The World Health Organization (WHO) has declared a public health emergency of international concern (PHEIC), its highest level of alert, due to a new variant of the mpox viral disease in Africa.